danieldinu2030/dsa-assignments/README.md

 ## Network Base Input and Output

+Running the program requires three command line arguments to be passed to the binary file:

+1. `-c<x>`, where `<x>` is a number between 1 and 5 which represents the task that will be completed
+2. `input_file_name`
+3. `output_file_name`

+For ease and consistency with the Makefile included in the project, the two files will be located in the working directory and will have specific names.

+### Input File: `tema2.in`

-Each task that the program can perform first requires providing the necessary data to build the binary tree as described in the above section.
-This information is found at the beginning of a file named `tema2.in` found in the working directory.
+Each task that the program can perform first requires providing the necessary data to build the binary tree as described in the previous section.
+This information must be found at the beginning of a file named `tema2.in` found in the working directory.
 Any input required by the tasks will be added after these essential lines.
 The format is as follows:

 1. **First line:**
    An integer `N` representing the number of primary satellites in the network